arminboonstra/GettingCleaningData/README.md

 - a codebook, containing an explanation of the work
 - an R file with the script to make the required output csv file
 - the output: tidy_data_means.csv

+(I first completed this assignment in september.
+I'm retaking this course as part of the complete Data Science specialisation.)